-Local Plans and Policies
+Local Plans and policies

-- 1. Find out if your local plans have been produced or whether they are still being formulated.
-If they are being written and consultation is taking place, you will be able to make a case for including equestrians, quoting the importance and size of the horse industry in the area and the need to preserve and extend the equestrian public rights of way provision (appendix 1). - 2.
+- Find out if the local planning authority's Local Plan has been recently published or whether it is in draft.
+If Plans are being written and consultation is taking place, you will be able to make a case for including equestrians, quoting the importance and size of the horse industry in the area and the need to preserve and extend the equestrian public rights of way provision. - 2.
 If the Local Plan (or its component Development Framework documents) for your area has already been published, check it for any potential impact on equestrian interests.
 If there are any negative or positive elements, contact the authority and point them out.
 It is always beneficial to show support of good policies planning officers need to know when they have it right. - 3.
 It may be too late to change any negative elements, but it is highly beneficial to bring them to the attention of the planning officers with explanation of why they are negative and suggestions for improvement.
 Also, you can raise them to be addressed at any future review. - 4.
 Ask to become a consultee for future changes to policies.
-This may be possible as an individual or you may be more successful by joining an established local group, or creating your own (see BHS Advice on Creating an Equestrian Access Group), or by working with your local BHS Access and Bridleways Officer. - If you have a good Local Plan, do not assume that it will remain so through future revisions.
+This may be possible as an individual or you may be more successful by joining an established local group, or creating your own (see BHS website on Creating an Equestrian Access Group), or by working with your local BHS Access and Bridleways Officer. - 5.
+If you have a good Local Plan, do not assume that it will remain so through future revisions.
 Planning officers and decision-makers change, as do concepts, needs, fashions and political will.
 Stay involved, keep checking and continue to let your planning office know what it is doing well.